Major Section: BOOKS

 ACL2's regression suite is typically run on the community books, using

-s that include community books file books/Makefile-generic
+Makefiles that include community books file books/Makefile-generic.

-s to understand how to create your own
+You can look at existing Makefiles to understand how to create your own

 a directory that contains books to be certified, and certify them using that

-.
+Makefile.
 Below these steps we conclude with discussion of other

-capabilties provided by books/Makefile-generic
+capabilties provided by books/Makefile-generic.

-1. It is most common to use an ACL2 executable named saved_acl2
+1. It is most common to use an ACL2 executable named saved_acl2 that

-resides in the parent directory of the books/
+resides in the parent directory of the books/ directory.
+In

-this case, unless you are using a very old version of GNU make
+this case, unless you are using a very old version of GNU make (version

 3.80, at least, works fine), you should be able to skip the following sentence,

-' variable will be set automatically.
+because the ACL2 `make' variable will be set automatically.

-to point to your ACL2 executable
+Otherwise, define the ACL2 variable using ?= to point to your ACL2 executable

 (though this may be omitted for directories directly under the books/